 The benefits of mediation are many.
 Usually, it’s a quicker, more cost-effective process that can significantly reduce court fees, attorney fees, and the length of the process.

-J. Patrick Stapleton is a Rule 31 Listed Family Mediator, which means he has been trained and has met the conditions required to be listed as a family mediator by the Alternative Dispute Resolution Commission (ADRC) of the Tennessee Supreme Court.
+J. Patrick Stapleton is a Rule 31 Listed General Civil and Family Mediator, which means he has been trained and has met the conditions required to be listed as general civil and a family mediator by the Alternative Dispute Resolution Commission (ADRC) of the Tennessee Supreme Court.
+Mr. Stapleton can therefore mediate all types of civil disputes from personal injury cases to breach of contract cases, as well as cases involving families such as divorce and child custody.